-While the shooting player is at the table, the non-shooting player, as well as their teammates, cannot disturb, make noises, move around, cause distraction (sharking) in any way.
-All players must conduct themselves in a respectful manner or a manner consistent with that of a professional, or it may result in an "Official Warning" by a UPA representative or tournament official followed by the calling of a foul (ball in hand) for interference.
+While the shooting player is at the table, the non-shooting player (including teammates), cannot disturb, make noises, move around, cause distraction (shark) in any way.
+All players must conduct themselves in a respectful manner consistent with that of a professional, or it may result in an "Official Warning" by a UPA representative or tournament official followed by the calling of a foul (ball in hand) for interference.

-NOTE: During amateur league play it is understood that the match is between the two players and teammates are not permitted to instruct unless called upon by the shooting player for a Rules Clarification or Time Out (see 8.6, Coaching Assistance).
+NOTE: It is understood that the match is between the two players and teammates are not permitted to instruct unless called upon by the shooting player for a Rules Clarification or Time Out (see 8.6, Coaching Assistance).